 A very handsome duck if ever there was one.

-Waterfowl surprise me with their unwillingness to allow a closer approach from the shore.
-All January and February, no matter how carefully I approached the water, even from a distance, the flotilla would turn their backs and begin their swim away.
-I like the photo above because even in rest this female keeps a watchful eye.
+Waterfowl surprise me with their unwillingness to allow a slow approach.
+All January and February, no matter how carefully I approached the river and even while still some distance away, the flotillas would turn their backs and begin their swim away from shore.
+I like the photo above because even at rest this female is keeping a watchful eye.

 Is anyone else confused as to why this duck is named ring-necked?
-I went on a search and found the probable answer in photos of birds in flight.
-The male bird's bright white lateral crescent thins out and is visible as a partial white ring just above the bird's in-flight wing.
-I think this could only be viewed with a good lateral image of a bird in flight.
+I went on a search and found a possible answer in photos of birds in flight.
+In flight the male's bright white lateral crescent thins out and is visible as a partial white ring just above the bird's open, in-flight wing.
+This is best viewed with a good lateral image of a bird in flight.
 It's the best answer I can find for the moment.
+I don't have my own Ring-necked Duck flight photo and I couldn't find one on-line that I could legally download to show this but will keep looking.

 No comments: